Fallen angel: Early Rabbinic literature

-Post-Talmudic Works
+Post-Talmudic works

 The idea of rebel angels in Judaism reappears in the Aggadic-Midrashic work Pirke De-Rabbi Eliezer, which shows not one, but two falls of angels.
 The first one is attributed to Samael, who refuses to worship Adam and objects to God favoring Adam over the angels, ultimately descending onto Adam and Eve to tempt them into sin.
 This seems rooted in the motif of the fall of Iblis in the Quran and the fall of Satan in the Cave of Treasures.
 The second fall echoes the Enochian narratives.
 Again, the "sons of God" mentioned in Gen 6:1–4 are depicted as angels.
 During their fall, their "strength and stature became like the sons of man" and again, they give existence to the giants by intercourse with human women.

 Kabbalah

 Although not strictly speaking fallen, evil angels reappear in Kabbalah.
 Some of them are named after angels taken from the Enochian writings, such as Samael.
-According to the Zohar, just as angels can be created by virtue, evil angels are an incarnation of human vices, which derive from the Qliphoth, the representation of impure forces.
+According to the Zohar, just as angels can be created by virtue, evil angels are an incarnation of human vices, which derive from the qlippoth, the representation of impure forces.

 However, the Zohar also recalls a narration of two angels in a fallen state, called Aza and Azael.
 These angels are cast down from the heaven after mistrusting Adam for his inclination towards sin.
 Once on Earth, they complete the Enochian narrative by teaching magic to humans and producing offspring with them, as well as consorting with Lilith (hailed as "the sinner").
 In the narrative, the Zohar affirms but simultaneously prohibits magical practices.
 As a punishment, God puts the angels in chains, but they still copulate with the demoness Naamah, who gives birth to demons, evil spirits and witches.